 Actinomycosis is a bacterial infection that results in collections of pus in the body.
 This condition can be treated, so contact your doctor if you think you may have actinomycosis.

 Actinomycosis is most often caused by infection by the bacterium, Actinomyces israelii.
-This is normally present in the mouth and, to a lesser extent, in the intestines.
+This is normally present in the mouth and, sometimes, in the intestines.
 The jaw is most commonly involved, with lung and abdominal infections being less common.
 Very rarely, women may develop abscesses in the reproductive organs or bladder.

 Risk factors include:

 Symptoms may include:

 If you have any of these symptoms, see your doctor.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include:

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: